khristinazayats-afk/magicwork_v2/public/assets/canva/videos/README.md

 # Canva Video Assets

-This folder contains video exports from Canva for use in the Magiwork app.
+This folder contains video exports from Canva for use in the Magicwork app.

 ## 🎬 Required Videos